Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Application to Single Impurity Anderson Model

-For the normal state, we take the $d$-level to be determined by the thermal occupancy of the $d$-electron $\lambda= T \ln{\left[\left(1/q\right) -1\right]}$, where $q = Q/N$ is the ratio of the integer number of $d$-electrons and the total number of $d$-electron flavors.
-In fig. \ref{fig:symmetricspectral}, we plot the spectral function of the full physical $d$-electron in the particle-hole symmetric limit.
-At high temperatures, there is an upper Hubbard band at $\omega = U/2$ and lower Hubbard band at $\omega = -U/2$.
-Interestingly, even within the normal phase of the $s$-boson when it has yet to condense and the anomalous self energy $\Pi_A(i\nu_m)$ is still zero, a central Kondo resonance begins to develop as the temperature is lowered, reaching it's maximum at the Kondo coherence temperature $T_c$.
+We can use these parameters and analytically calculate a Kondo temperature $T_K = \lhlnew{0.11\Delta} $ \eqref{eq:TKlargeN} and then get the transition temperature $T_c/T_K = 1.13$ \eqref{eq:Tchalffilling} from the analytic result at half-filling.
+At high temperatures ($T \gg T_c$, there is an upper Hubbard band at $\omega = U/2$ and lower Hubbard band at $\omega = -U/2$ (see the green curve of Fig. \ref{fig:symmetricspectral}).
+Interestingly, even within the normal phase of the $s$-boson when it has yet to condense and the anomalous self energy $\Pi_A(i\nu_m)$ is still zero, a central Kondo resonance begins to develop as the temperature is lowered, but still above the transition temperature $T_c$ (see the orange curve of Fig. \ref{fig:symmetricspectral}).
+We plot the results for the high temperature limit ($T \gg T_c$), intermediate temperature ($T > T_c$) where a central resonance begins to form, and a low temperature result just below $T_c$.

-In fig. \ref{fig:asymmetricspectral}, we plot the spectral function of the full physical $d$-electron for the Anderson impurity model as it goes from being symmetric to becoming more and more asymmetric by tuning the $\tilde{\epsilon}_d$ level.
-Whilst keeping temperature fixed, the resonance peak does reduce with increasing asymmetry, qualitatively agreeing with the reduction from the Friedel sum rule.
+In fig. \ref{fig:asymmetricspectral}, we plot the spectral function of the full physical $d$-electron for the Anderson impurity model as it goes from being symmetric to becoming more and more asymmetric by tuning the $\tilde{\epsilon}_d$ level for a fixed temperature $T$ that is greater than the mean-field transition temperature $T_c$ for each parameter regime.
+We use the parameters $q = 0.5$, with the large-$N$ bare hybridization width $\Delta = 7.5$, onsite interaction $U = 4 \Delta$, and a conduction band with bandwidth $2D$ and cutoff $D = 8\Delta/3$.
+The temperature is kept in the normal state to ensure physically meaningful results, when limited to our normal state analysis, for the dynamical charge susceptibility results presented in the next subsection.